-Despite some awkward adjustment period, pupil dilation is not an uncomfortable process.
-Administered with drops, it takes 15 to 30 minutes to open up the pupils for comprehensive examination.
-Side effects include light sensitivity & blurred vision, lasting approximately three to four hours.
+Despite a short, awkward adjustment period, pupil dilation is not uncomfortable.
+Administered with drops, it takes 15 to 30 minutes to open the pupils for comprehensive examination.
+Side effects include light sensitivity and blurred vision that last approximately three to four hours.

 Glaucoma Treatment Options

-Glaucoma can be treated in a variety of ways.
-Eye drop medication is the least invasive treatment option for patients.
-However, since glaucoma isn’t necessarily painful or highly noticeable, patients can be inconsistent applying the eye drops.
-This lack of compliance affects the long-term mitigation of glaucoma.
+Optometrists can treat glaucoma in a variety of ways.
+Eye drop medication is the least invasive treatment option.
+However, because glaucoma isn’t necessarily painful or highly noticeable, patients can be inconsistent in applying the eye drops.
+This inconsistency affects the long-term mitigation of glaucoma.

 Laser therapy is a minimally invasive treatment option.
-This cyclophotocoagulation procedure will target the ciliary processes, located behind the iris, to reduce the production of aqueous humor.
-This laser therapy decreases fluid inflow as a result.
+This cyclophotocoagulation procedure targets the ciliary processes, located behind the iris, to reduce the production of aqueous humor.
+As a result, laser therapy decreases fluid inflow.

 Minimally Invasive Glaucoma Surgeries

-The many surgical options can be either microscopically or minimally invasive but is definitely a more involved process.
+The many surgical options can be either microscopically or minimally invasive.
+Nevertheless, they are definitely more involved processes:

 - Trabeculectomy is a procedure to make a small hole in the wall of the eye to create a “trapdoor” for fluid to drain.
 The success of trabeculectomies depends on how much the trapdoor, called “the bleb,” stays open.

-- Silicone drainage tubes can be implanted in the eye to during an operation that occurs under general anesthesia
+- Optometrists can implant silicone drainage tubes in the eye during an operation that occurs under general anesthesia.